rui314/9cc/README.md

  - We use brute force if it makes code simpler.
 We don't try too hard to implement sophisticated data structures to make the compiler run faster.
-   If the perforamcen becomes a problem, we can fix it at that moment.
+   If the performance becomes a problem, we can fix it at that moment.

  - Entire contents are loaded into memory at once if it makes code simpler.
    We don't use character IO to read from an input file; instead, we read